l00nix/displaypistats/README.md

     disp.show()
     time.sleep(0.1)
 ```
-## Change the IP address being displayed
+## Change which network adapter's IP address being displayed

-Most Raspberry Pis have two network adapters.
+Most Raspberry Pis have two network adapters - wifi and physical NIC (except for the Compute Module 4 which has either wifi only or no wifi) .
 By default the displayrpistats script displays the  IP address that is assigned to the first network adapter.
 In most cases this is the IP assigned to the wifi/wlan adapter.
 If you want to change which IP address is being displayed on the OLED display you need to change the following line in the python script `/usr/local/etc/displaypistats`

-`hostname -I | cut -d' ' -f1` to
+`hostname -I | cut -d' ' -f1`

+to

 `hostname -I | cut -d' ' -f2`
 ## AUTHOR